A bone marrow

 You should be able to resume your normal activities after your biopsy.
 If you have had a sedative, avoid driving or operating equipment until the effects of the medication have worn off.

-After you are home, contact your doctor if any of the following occur: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the biopsy siteNausea and/or vomitingCough, shortness of breath, or chest painJoint pain, fatigue, stiffness, rash, or other new symptoms
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the biopsy siteNausea and/or vomitingCough, shortness of breath, or chest painJoint pain, fatigue, stiffness, rash, or other new symptoms

 Bone marrow biopsy.
 Harvard Medical School website.
 Available at: